Becoming an HVAC Mechanic: Education & Certification

 The licensing requirements for HVAC mechanics vary wildly from state to state.
 In fact, some states require no licensing whatsoever to begin work as an HVAC mechanic.
 To research state requirements, reach out to state HVAC licensing authorities.

-HVAC mechanics that will work with hazardous refrigerants must first be certified as refrigerant handlers by the Environmental Protection Agency (EPA).
+HVAC mechanics who work with hazardous refrigerants must first be certified as refrigerant handlers by the Environmental Protection Agency (EPA).
 The Section 608 Certification requires that the mechanic take and pass an exam on the proper handling, recycling, and disposal of certain hazardous chemicals involved in refrigeration systems.
 Many HVAC training schools offer this exam and certification as part of their program.

 Employers may also require that technicians complete an OSHA safety course as a condition of employment.
 Some states require safety training for all workers.
 Safety training is often part of an apprenticeship or classroom coursework, or it may be obtained from an OSHA training center.